codacy/codacy-rubocop/docs/description/Style_StaticClass.md

-This cop checks for places where classes with only class methods can be replaced with a module.
+Checks for places where classes with only class methods can be replaced with a module.
 Classes should be used only when it makes sense to create instances out of them.